shorepine/tulipcc/docs/troubleshooting.md

 ## USB computer keyboard not working

-If your USB computer keyboard is not working, the most likely explanation is that it appears as a "hub" instead of a bare keyboard to Tulip.
-At this time (we're working on it!)
-Tulip only supports "root" devices.
-You'll have to try another keyboard.
-If you think your keyboard should work, please find us on [issues](https://github.com/shorepine/tulipcc/issues) or the [Discord](https://discord.gg/TzBFkUb8pG) and we'll help out!
+If your USB computer keyboard is not working, please find us on [issues](https://github.com/shorepine/tulipcc/issues) or the [Discord](https://discord.gg/TzBFkUb8pG) and we'll help out!
+We have tested many keyboards but since we have to build this support ourselves there are likely edge cases we haven't run into yet.

 ## The Mabee DAC is not correctly sending CV / Gate values to your modular synthesizer